-6.1.1.
-Under normal conditions

 6.1.2.
 After failure of special equipment

 6.2.
-Other tests required by this Regulation pass/fail 2
+Other tests required by this Regulationpass/fail 2

 6.3.
 Adequate documentation in accordance with Annex 6 was supplied in respect of the following parts of the steering system:

 7. Applicable only to towing vehicles

 7.1.
-The towing vehicle is/is not 2 equipped with an electrical connector fulfilling the relevant requirements of Annex 7
+The towing vehicle is/is not^2 equipped with an electrical connector fulfilling the relevant requirements of Annex 7

 7.2.
 The maximum current available is

 8. Applicable only to trailers

 8.1.
 The steering system of the trailer fulfils the relevant provisions of Annex 7 to UN Regulation No. 79

 8.2.
-The maximum current required for the trailer steering system is
+The maximum current required for the trailer steering system is A^3

 8.3.
-The trailer steering system is/is not^2 able t σ supply auxiliary equipment on the trailer with electrical energy.
+The trailer steering system is/is not^2 able $t\sigma$ supply auxiliary equipment on the trailer with electrical energy.

 9. Vehicle submitted for approval on

 10. Technical Service responsible for conducting approval tests

 11. Date of report issued by that service

 12. Number of report issued by that service

-13. Approval granted/extended/refused/withdrawn 2
+13. $Approval\ granted/extended/refused/withdrawn^2$

 14. Position of approval mark on vehicle

 15. Place

 16. Date

 17. Signature

-18. Annexed to this communication is a list of documents in the approval file deposited at the administration services having delivered the approval and which can be

-obtained upon request.
+18. Annexed to this communication is a list of documents in the approval file deposited at the administration services having delivered the approval and which can be obtained upon request.

-$^{^{3}}$ As defined by the vehicle manufacturer - see paragraphs 2.3. and 3.1. of Annex 7 as appropriate.
+$^{^{\,3}\,}$ As defined by the vehicle manufacturer - see paragraphs 2.3. and 3.1. of Annex 7 as appropriate.